Blewbsam/PacMan/readme.md

 The Neural network is to act as a q-function for us, giving us key values for every action given a game state.
 We then pick the aciton which seems to have the highest Q-value, we see how the game contiues and save the game's next state to be used with the action and correspondig state, as well as the reward for backpropagation.
 For a more detatailed explanation for how we evaluate the loss, take a look at [here](https://www.turing.com/kb/how-are-neural-networks-used-in-deep-q-learning).

 ### Model Architectures and inputs:
-Beneah is a list of models trained on.
+Beneath is a list of models trained on.
 They can be found [here](model/model.py).
 - CNN: Three convolutional layers followed by two linear.
 - RNN: The CNN described above concatanated to an LSTM model.
 - DRNN: Two stacked LSTM models instead of one.